Adult Programs

 We will read 6 books over the course of 6 months in the spring and summer—meeting the 4th Wednesday evening of each month, March through August.

-Julia Alvarez, A Cafecito Story (2001)
+In April, we are reading Julia Alvarez’s A Cafecito Story

 Alan Weisman, Gaviotas: A Village to Reinvent the World (1998)